 A 1998 study investigating galactic orbital parameters of nearby UV Ceti stars found that Proxima orbits through the galaxy with an eccentricity of 0.069, at a distance from the Galactic Centre that varies from 27,000 to 31,000 light years.

 Alpha Centauri system

 Proxima is the faintest component of the Alpha Centauri system, which also comprises the larger and more massive Rigil Kentaurus (Alpha Centauri A) and Toliman (Alpha Centauri B).
 Rigil Kentaurus, the primary component, is a solar-like yellow main sequence star of the spectral type G2V and the slightly smaller and less massive Toliman is another hydrogen-fusing dwarf of the spectral type K1V, appearing more orange than Rigil Kentaurus.
 The two stars are orbiting around a common centre of mass with a period of 79.91 years.
 They have an eccentric orbit that takes them within 11.2 astronomical units of each other and as far apart as 35.6 astronomical units.
-To the naked eye, they appear as a single star, but can be resolved even in smaller instruments most of the time.
+Without binoculars they appear as a single star, but can be resolved even in smaller instruments most of the time.